genderkit/genderkit/_articles/testosterone.md

 {% include warning warning=warn %}

 {% capture warn %}
-Testosterone usually causes periods to stop, but does not totally remove the risk of pregnancy.
+Testosterone usually causes periods to stop, but does not remove the risk of pregnancy.
+Do not use testosterone as a method of contraception {% cite deroo2017 -l 136 %}.
 {% endcapture %}
 {% include warning warning=warn %}